Raghib6289/analysis/README.md

 Predictive Accuracy: The predictions generated are based on historical data and specific machine learning models.
 They are intended to demonstrate data science techniques, not to provide actionable political forecasting or official election results.

-Usage: This tool should not be used as a primary source for decision-making or as a definitive predictor of real-world events.
+Usage: This tool shouldn't be used as a primary source for decision-making or as a definitive predictor of real-world events.